daT7F4/TriMIDI/README.md

 All the midi files should be in the "midi_files" directory which is created when building.

-To compile and build it do these commands from the root directory.
+To compile and build it run this command from root.
 ```
-make install-deps
 make build
 ```
-To run it do
+To run the compiled program do
 ```
 make run
 ```

-To clean it up do
+To remove the build do
 ```
 make clean
 ```